mattermost-community/mattermost-app-google-drive/README.md

 ### Run the local development environment

-* You need to have installed at least node version 12 and maximum version 18.
+* You need to have installed at least node version 15 and maximum version 18.
 You can download the latest lts version of node for the required operating system here https://nodejs.org/es/download/

+### Install dependencies
-*  Install libraries: ``cd`` to the project directory and execute ``npm install`` to download all dependency libraries.
+* Move to the project directory or execute ``cd`` command to the project directory and execute ``npm install`` with a terminal to download all dependency libraries.

 ```
 $ npm install